vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 471

-It probably was a Śloka that people knew by heart and had a more or less independent, floating existence, and so found its way into the Upaniṣad on the one hand, and into the Kāśīkhaṇd

-. a on the other̥ The RA recension of the
+It probably was a Śloka that people knew by heart and had a more or less independent, floating existence, and so found its way into the Upaniṣad on the one hand, and into the Kāśīkhaṇḍa on the other̥ The RA recension of the

 Skandapurāṇa might be its first attestatioṇ